-- Position: Lecturer in Renaissance Art and Culture
+- Position: Deputy Head of School and Associate Professor in Renaissance Art and Culture

-- Areas of expertise: Renaissance and Baroque art, architecture, and technologies; historical and critical approaches to materials
+- Areas of expertise: Late-Renaissance art, architecture, technologies and philosophy; historical and critical approaches to materials

 - Email: R.S.Checketts@leeds.ac.uk

 I am Associate Professor in Renaissance Art and Culture, Deputy Head of School, and Programme Director for BA Art History and Art History with Cultural Studies, and the MA Social History of Art.
 Before returning to the University as a Lecturer, I had previously held a Leverhulme postdoctoral research fellowship, followed by two years at the Victoria and Albert Museum where I taught on the MA in Design History run jointly between the Museum and the Royal College of Art.
 My PhD, supervised by Professor Alex Potts and Professor Christine Stevenson, was on eighteenth-century art theory, and I held a Yale University Paul Mellon Centre postdoctoral research fellowship to work on the same topic.
 My undergraduate degree was in photographic practice.

 I am currently an external examiner at the University of York (undergraduate), and at the University of St Andrews (taught postgraduate).
 I have previously acted in that role at Birkbeck, University of London, as well as serving as a panel member for the quinquennial review for Humanities at the University of Buckingham, where I also conducted an external review of all modules in Art History.
 I have served as an external PhD thesis advisor at the University of York, and on the PhD scholarship awards committee for the White Rose College of Arts and Humanities (linking the universities of Leeds, Sheffield, and York).
 From 2019–2022 I worked with colleagues in art history across the UK on the Association for Art History Higher Education Committee.